Strategy-31: History

 The action attracted a strong public and international response on December 31, 2009, when among dozens of other participants the police grabbed and detained the Chairperson of the Moscow Helsinki Group Lyudmila Alexeyeva (84).
 The President of the European Parliament Jerzy Buzek and the US National Security Council expressed their outrage at the detention of the prominent human rights activist, while The New York Times devoted its front page to an article about this protest action.

 The Strategy-31 action on May 31, 2010 has gathered a record number of participants (more than 2000 according to some sources and was dispersed with over 100 arrests.

-Since January 2010, the Strategy-31 actions have spread from Moscow, to other Russian cities including St. Petersburg, Archangelsk, Vladivostok, Yekaterinburg, Kemerovo and Irkutsk (about twenty Russian cities in total).
+Since January 2010, the Strategy-31 actions have spread from Moscow, to other Russian cities including Saint Petersburg, Arkhangelsk, Vladivostok, Yekaterinburg, Kemerovo and Irkutsk (about twenty Russian cities in total).

 On August 31, 2010, protests took place globally, in London, New York, Toronto and Tel Aviv.
 The original initiative for "Strategy-31 Abroad" came from the blog of Alex Goldfarb, a close associate of exiled Russian oligarch Boris Berezovsky – though this was originally denied by Andrei Sidelnikov, the organizer of the London protests.